aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/README.md

 The data was tested on 25-30 separate images per class. **The accuracy recorded was 97%**

-The following two images were classified correctly:
+The following some of the images were classified correctly:

 ![alt text](https://github.com/aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/blob/master/Classifications.png)

-The following are some of the images that were classified incorrectly:
+The following are the two images that were classified incorrectly:

 ![alt text](https://github.com/aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/blob/master/Misclassifications_VGG.png)